-Fifty-percent of Millenials have a side hustle.
+Fifty percent of Millennials have a side hustle.
 Additionally, those on the servicing side of the spectrum earn an average of $686 per month.
 Since some offices face the reality of never holding employees again, finding ways to secure one’s monthly income has become vital.

 Consumer statistics of on-demand products

-In 2016, the on-demand economy attracted more than 22.4 million consumers and $57.6 billion in spending.
-And, that’s was well before COVID.
-Needless to say, if you’re partaking as the purchaser, your desire for take-out is surely padding another person’s earnings.
+In 2016, the on demand economy attracted more than 22.4 million consumers and $57.6 billion in spending.
+And that was well before COVID.
+Needless to say, if you’re partaking as the purchaser, your desire for take-out is surely padding another person’s salary.

 You see, the system only works if both sides play.
 There must be as much supply as there is demand.
 While consumers should monitor their expenditures, it’s good to know that the money flows somewhat freely.